samergul/EmployeeMangementSystem/Git-step-by-step:-Part-2.md

 [< Return to Part 1](https://github.com/GSoft-SharePoint/Dynamite/wiki/Git-step-by-step:-Part-1)

-We'll now go over the basic day-to-day source control operations you need to be familiar with.
+We'll now go over the basic local day-to-day source control operations you need to be familiar with.

 ###Your first commit